words/cuss/readme.md

 After changing something, run `npm install` to install all required dependencies, then `npm test` to update: the project includes some scripts to make sure everything is in order.
+Note that the tests require Node.js 18.0+.
 Finally, open a pull request.

 ## Security